At Unia we attach the utmost importance to protecting your privacy.

 The only cookies that Unia uses are analytical cookies via Google Analytics.
 In order to enhance our website all the time, Unia monitors visitor flows, traffic sources and page presentations by means of Google Analytics.
 For that purpose, we use anonymised data about website visitors gathered via cookies.
 Your personal IP address will not be identified and it will not be recorded.

-- You have the right to inspect and to copy data about you saved in our records.
+You have the right to inspect your data and to obtain a copy of your data that we have saved in our records.

-- You have the right to make alterations, additions or corrections to your data.
+You have the right to have to require alterations, additions or rectifications to your data.

-- You have the right to withdraw your consent for the recording or processing of your data.
+You have the right to withdraw your consent for the further keeping and processing of your personal data.

 If you prefer to submit your notification by post, you should send a letter to: